Welcome to Southern Savers, where finding deals and steals is simple and rewarding!

 This post may contain affiliate links.
 Read our disclosure here.

-This week we’re talking about how to cut your utility bills, from water to cable to heating and cooling costs.
+This week we’re re-sharing some great ways to cut your utility bills, from water to cable to heating and cooling costs.
 Today we’re going to look at some of the line items in your budget that feel necessary, and perhaps are, but that you might be able to cut drastically: internet, phone, and cable.

 Check out yesterday’s tips: